Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-Logit Dynamic

-Substituting the above predicted costs, $\txs$, into \eqref{eq:logit_model} and by Definition \ref{def:class_sue}, \eqref{eq:logit_model} becomes 0.
-Hence, the SUE is an MPSE.
+Hence, $\pxs{0}$, $\pxs{1}$ and $\pxs{2}$ all equal to $\txs$.
+By substituting these three predicted costs into Eq.~\eqref{eq:logit_model} and applying Definition~\ref{def:class_sue}, Eq.~\eqref{eq:logit_model} equals 0.
+Therefore, the SUE constitutes an MPSE.
 Similar to the CH-NTP dynamic, there exist some MPSE that are not SUE when $|K|\geq 2$.
-We can easily construct a counter-example demonstrating their existence (similar to Figure~\ref{fig:braess_attraction:large_gamma}) to negate the necessity.
+We can easily construct a counter-example demonstrating their existence (similar to Figures~\ref{fig:vis_evolution_k2_hgamma_130}-\subref{fig:vis_evolution_k2_hgamma_250}) to negate the necessity.
 This example is omitted to conserve space. }\endproof